Live2D/CubismJavaFramework/README.md

 Provides a renderer that implements graphics instructions for drawing the model on various platforms.

+### type

+Provides classes that are defined from the basic types used within this framework.

 ### utils

 Provides utility functions such as JSON parser and log output.